-- a.
+a.
 Commandant (CG-INV) will consult with all other SISs and, based on the following policy, seek to determine the role of each SIS and the level of cooperation as soon as practicable after becoming aware of the incident.
-Once an agreement has been reached, further coordination and cooperation will be implemented by the U.S. Coast Guard unit conducting the marine casualty investigation. - b.
-Marine Casualties involving U.S.-Flagged Vessels or Foreign Vessels Subject to 46 CFR Part 4. - (1) The U.S. Coast Guard will assume the role of a marine safety investigating State for any marine casualty described in paragraph 5 and will conduct its investigation in accordance with the requirements in 46 CFR Part 4.
-After notifying the flag State and any other SISs of a very serious marine casualty in accordance with paragraph 11.a. or otherwise being contacted by them regarding any other marine casualty, the U.S. Coast Guard will consult and seek agreement with them, as appropriate, to determine whether they will: - (a) work jointly with the U.S. Coast Guard's investigation as a co-marine safety investigating State, - (b) participate in the U.S. Coast Guard's investigation as a SIS, - (c) conduct a separate, parallel investigation, or - (d) not be conducting an investigation. - c.
-Marine Casualties Involving Foreign Vessels Not Subject to 46 CFR Part 4. - (1) For any marine casualty described in paragraph 6 of this circular where the flag State of the vessel involved has determined to: - (a) assume the role of a marine safety investigating State, - (b) conduct a marine casualty investigation under the auspices of the IMO, and - (c) allow the U.S. Coast Guard to fully participate as a SIS,
+Once an agreement has been reached, further coordination and cooperation will be implemented by the U.S. Coast Guard unit conducting the marine casualty investigation.

+- b.
+Marine Casualties involving U.S.-Flagged Vessels or Foreign Vessels Subject to 46 CFR part 4. - (1) The U.S. Coast Guard will assume the role of a "marine safety investigating State" for any marine casualty described in paragraph 5 of this NVIC and will conduct its investigation in accordance with reference (a) and the requirements 46 CFR part 4.
+After notifying the flag State and any other SISs of a very serious marine casualty in accordance with paragraph 10.a. or otherwise being contacted by them regarding any other marine casualty, the U.S. Coast Guard will consult and seek agreement with the flag State and any other SISs, as appropriate, to determine whether they will: - (a) work jointly with the U.S. Coast Guard's investigation as a co-marine safety investigating State, - (b) participate in the U.S. Coast Guard's investigation as a SIS, - (c) conduct a separate, parallel investigation, or - (d) not be conducting an investigation. - c.
+Marine Casualties Involving Foreign Vessels Not Subject to 46 CFR part 4. - (1) For any marine casualty described in paragraph 6 of this NVIC where the flag State of the vessel involved has determined to: - (a) assume the role of a marine safety investigating State, - (b) conduct a marine casualty investigation under the auspices of the IMO, and - (c) allow the U.S. Coast Guard to fully participate as a SIS, - the U.S. Coast Guard will normally participate in the marine casualty investigation under the rules, requirements and procedures of the marine safety investigating State.
+However, the Coast Guard reserves the right to conduct a separate and parallel marine casualty investigation if deemed necessary. - (2) For any marine casualty described in paragraph 6 of this NVIC where the flag State of the vessel involved has determined to: - (a) assume the role of a marine safety investigating State, - (b) conduct a marine casualty investigation, but - (c) not allow the U.S. Coast Guard to participate as a SIS,

-- the U.S. Coast Guard will normally participate in the marine casualty investigation under the rules, requirements and procedures of the marine safety investigating State.
-However, the Coast Guard reserves the right to conduct a separate and parallel marine casualty investigation if deemed necessary. - (2) For any marine casualty described in paragraph 6 of this circular where the flag State of the vessel involved has determined to: - (a) assume the role of a marine safety investigating State, - (b) conduct a marine casualty investigation, but - (c) not allow the U.S. Coast Guard to participate as a SIS, - the U.S. Coast Guard will assume the role of a marine safety investigating State and will, insofar as practicable, conduct a separate, parallel marine casualty investigation in accordance with the requirements in 46 CFR Part 4. - (3) For any marine casualty described in paragraph 6 of this circular where the flag State of the vessel involved has determined it will not conduct a marine casualty investigation or requests the U.S. Coast Guard investigate on their behalf, the U.S. Coast Guard may assume the role of a marine safety investigating State and will, insofar as practicable, conduct its investigation in accordance with the requirements in 46 CFR Part 4. - (4) For marine casualties or incidents outside the jurisdiction of the United States and not otherwise described, upon request of any marine safety investigation Authority or State, the U.S. Coast Guard will make every attempt to support their investigation.
-This includes efforts such as the collection and transmittal of evidence in suspected cases of suicide or missing mariners.
+- the U.S. Coast Guard will assume the role of a marine safety investigating State and will, insofar as practicable, conduct a separate, parallel marine casualty investigation in accordance with the requirements in 46 CFR part 4. - (3) For any marine casualty described in paragraph 6 of this NVIC where the flag State of the vessel involved has determined it will not conduct a marine casualty investigation or requests the U.S. Coast Guard investigate on their behalf, the U.S. Coast Guard will assume the role of a marine safety investigating State and will, insofar as practicable, conduct its investigation in accordance with the requirements in 46 CFR part 4. - (4) For marine casualties or incidents outside the jurisdiction of the United States and not otherwise described in references (a) or (b), upon request of any marine safety investigation Authority or State, the U.S. Coast Guard will make every attempt to support their investigation.
+This includes such things as the collection and transmittal of evidence in suspected cases of suicide or missing mariners.